I-am-PUID-0/DUMB_docs/docs/faq/general.md

 ### 📈 Can I monitor the system?

-Yes — the DMB Frontend shows real-time logs, service logs, service status, and allows interactive config management.
-You can also access logs from the filesystem or via the DMB API (see [API docs](../api/index.md)).
+Yes — the DUMB Frontend shows real-time logs, service logs, service status, and allows interactive config management.
+You can also access logs from the filesystem or via the DUMB API (see [API docs](../api/index.md)).

 ---

 ### 🔗 What’s the difference between using rclone/Zurg mounts vs. symlinks (Riven, etc.) in my media server?

-DMB supports **two methods of exposing content to your media server**, each with its own use case:
+DUMB supports **two methods of exposing content to your media server**, each with its own use case:

 #### 1. **Direct Mount (Zurg/rclone)**